 With the amount of data stored in your home, it’s no surprise that your home is full of smart devices.
-Smart thermostats help conserve energy and monitor your energy use, smart security cameras help protect your family and belongings, and smart door locks can help you monitor who has access to your home.
-These smart home devices can simplify your life, but they also bring new security risks.
+Smart thermostats help conserve energy and monitor your energy use, smart security cameras help protect your family and belongings, and smart home entertainment systems have a log of the media moves you make.

 Here Are Ways to Ensure Your Home Tech Devices are Secure:

 Passwords, PINs, and secure codes -play an important role in security, but how many times have you forgotten them or written down the code in the clear?
 It’s important to know that passwords and PINs have real consequences for users and families.
 If accounts are compromised, users may be locked out of their accounts, or hackers may steal money, credit card information, or other personal information.
 Make a strong password for your devices, including your phone, tablet, computer, and TV.
 Don’t use a word you can find in a phonebook or a dictionary.
 Make sure your password isn’t easily guessed.
 For example, don’t use “1234” or “password” since someone can input those into a box, and your device will be unlocked.